joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 See Fourth Earth RAW (and Fourth Earth Lore).

-The Fourth Earth setting uses magic.
-Magic spells are tied to stones.
-Casting magic happens just like any other tool-assisted action.
-If the stone is in the character's posession, the spell can be cast.
-The challenge level of the defender is reduced by half, or 1, whichever is greater then increased by the challenge level of the spell itself.
-If the challenge is greater than 8, it becomes 8 and if it's 0 or less, the challenge level is 0.
-Spells that go from the outside-in (a projectile spell) should be adjusted by the defender's resistance rating; spells that go from the inside-out should *not* be hindered by resistance (a spell the curdles the blood).
+Fourth Earth Lore uses magic.
+Spells are tied to stones, carried by characters.
+Casting magic happens similar to using a tool; if the character has the stone, they can attempt to cast the spell.
+Each spell has a difficulty to cast.
+Spells can be classified as mundane and combat as well as occuring from the inside-out and the outside-in.

+A spark spell, for example, might be a mundane, inside-out spell; a spark appears in the middle of inorganic material, usually with the hopes of starting a fire.
+A fire ball, might be a combat, outside-in spell; starting from the caster and hurled at a target, and taking the resistance of the target into account.

+For combat spells, the difficulty position of the defender is reduced by half or 1 position, whichever is greater.
+If the calculated difficulty is greater than a difficulty position 8, it stays a difficulty position 8; less than 0 becomes 0.

 ### Tool decay and destruction extension